Magic Player shows up and wins One Piece TCG pre-release with no preparation.

 2. Lands are their own special deck!
 (Force of Will/One Piece TCG/Gundam)

-These are better systems, but the one thing we lose is the element of multi-color decks, and I don’t actually know anyone whose tried to fix that yet.
+These are better systems, but the one thing we lose is the element of multi-color decks, and I don’t actually know anyone who has tried to fix that yet.

 One Piece Card Game